As an Amazon Associate I earn from qualifying purchases.

 This easy pumpkin fudge is rich, smooth, and loaded with pumpkin flavor.
 No candy thermometer necessary, and only 15 minutes of hands-on work!

-DO NOT BE INTIMIDATED BY FUDGE
+DO NOT BE INTIMIDATED BY THIS FUDGE

-PAY ATTENTION WHEN BOILING SUGAR!
+PAY ATTENTION WHEN BOILING THE SUGAR

 That being said, you’ll want to go by timing plus a visual cue.
 You’re looking for a mixture that pulls away from the sides and bottom of your saucepan as you stir it.